 Samuel Beckett’s Molloy

 This novel has the most deceitfully chill opening of all time, “I am in my mother’s room.”
 From there it goes pretty much everywhere and beyond everywhere over and over again.
-I think this sentence pretty often, whether I am actually in my mother’s room or at the grocery or getting in or out of my car or something.
-It seems like exactly death.
+I think of this sentence pretty often, whether I am actually in my mother’s room or at the grocery or getting in or out of my car or something.
+It seems like death.